MatteoDesiderio/quadrant_perplex/README.md

 ./parallelize vertex template n_proc
 ./parallelize werami template n_proc
 ```
-I suggest using n_proc = n_sub.
-(Note: need to wait for vertex to finish before you can do werami,
+Note: need to wait for vertex to finish before you can do werami,
-same thing for vertex and build but the latter is almost instantaneous).
+same thing for vertex and build but the latter is almost instantaneous.

 You may take a gander at the progress with
 ```
 tail -f template/quadrant*/OUTPUT_*txt